Usage

 file_handler = openfile.Saver_Opener()

-head, data = file_handler.open_1D_dialog(header = 0)
+header, data = file_handler.open_1d(file_data, header = 0)

 # using